thebigredgeek/microlock/README.md

 # microlock
-Simple distributed locking with etcd
+Simple distributed locking with Etcd for Node.js